Associate General Counsel

 Facsimile: (480) 965-0984

 Karen is rated AV Preeminent® by Martindale-Hubbell.
 Karen has received several commendations by her professional peers, including being recognized in (i) The Best Lawyers in America®, 2011-2014; (ii) “Best of Arizona” in Corporate Law, Franchise Law, Healthcare Law, and Intellectual Property Law in 2010 and 2011 by Ranking Arizona; (iii) Arizona's Top Lawyers; and (iv) Best of the Bar.
-Karen serves on the Executive Council and as the Secretary of the State Bar of Arizona's Business Law Section and is the co-chair of that Section's committee to update Arizona's corporate and partnership laws.
-Karen's civic involvement includes chairing the 2005 Arizona Venture Capital Conference, and serving on the Boards of Directors of Fresh Start Women's Foundation and the Phoenix Symphony.
+Karen serves on the Executive Council and as the Co-Vice Chair of the State Bar of Arizona's Business Law Section and is the co-chair of that Section's committee to update Arizona's corporate and partnership laws.
+Karen's civic involvement includes chairing the 2005 Arizona Venture Capital Conference, serving for many years as a judge of ASU's Edson Entrepreneurship Competition, and serving on the Boards of Directors of Fresh Start Women's Foundation and the Phoenix Symphony.